 Importing countries in the West have become highly quality conscious and some of the measures appear to be protectionist in nature.
-Products exported to USA should meet FDA regulations-and those exported to Europe should conform to ISO 9000 systems of certification.
-Manufacturers in some of the producing countries have already risen to the occasion and strengthened their quality certification base.
-India has evolved the ISI 14000 series of standards, which is in line with ISO 9000 series of standards.
-The Bureau of Indian Standards is also helping manufacturers in getting certification under IS 14000/ISO 9000.
-The expertise available in this area with BIS can be shared by other rubber producing countries also.
-Very recently some reports of allergic effects of proteins present in natural rubber based products are finding place in specifications drafted by some countries.
-It is surprising to note that products which were successfully used for several decades with the proteins in them are suddenly becoming source for allergic reactions.
+Products exported to USA should meet FDA regulations - and those exported to Europe should conform to ISO 9000 systems of certification.
+Manufacturers in some of the producing countries have already risen to the occasion and strengthened successfully used for several decades with the proteins in them are suddenly becoming source for allergic reactions.
 But producers have to make every effort to supply products as per consumer expectations.
-When International Standards are evolved, the producing countries have to adhere to them.
+When international standards are evolved, the producing countries have to adhere to them.
 They should impress upon the standards body the producer capability.
 Thus the standards evolved should be a compromise of consumer requirement and producer capability.
 Very often these are finalised for ideal conditions of consumer requirements.